Thursday, January 30, 2025

 -------------------------------------------------------------------------------

-"I'm going to go take one more look around to make sure I'm not forgetting anything," gasped Robert, his hair sweaty and no doubt rapidly cooling in the winter night air.
-What her former housemate lacked in upper body strength, he made up for in enthusiasm.
+"I'm going to take one more look around to make sure I'm not forgetting anything," Robert wheezed, his hair sweaty and no doubt rapidly cooling in the night air.
+Packing for the move had gone well.
+What her former housemate lacked in upper body strength, he at least made up for in enthusiasm.
 Within a matter of a few evenings, they had managed to pack Robert's whole life into boxes, all in preparation for this.
 It felt final.
-The two former housemates stood beneath the untamed canopy of oak and hugged each other--one much tighter than the other.
+The two former housemates stood beneath the untamed canopy of cedar and hugged each other--one much tighter than the other.

 "We're still hanging out all the time," Alicia said matter-of-factly.
 "And if you ever just want to talk, you've got my number.
 About anything.
 Like we're teenagers."

 Robert lifted a sleeve to his forehead and wiped away the sweat.
 With one sharp laugh, he replied, "I haven't done that since I was a teenager."
-With a smile and a quick nod, he added, "But yeah.
-Yeah, I would love to."
+He added, "But yeah, I would love to."

-Alicia replied with genuine relief in her voice, "Seriously, even if it's n-" Movement stole away her attention and smile as something skittered across the carpet a few feet away: a seven-and-three-quarter-legged wolf spider, big as her palm.
-"Robert," gasped Alicia in horror as it galloped past them down the hall.
+Alicia replied with genuine relief in her voice, "Seriously, even if it's n-" Movement in her peripheral vision seized her attention and took her smile as something skittered across the carpet a few feet away: a seven-and-three-quarter-legged wolf spider, big as her palm.
+"Robert," gasped Alicia as it galloped past them down the hall.
 Eyes still locked on the retreating arachnid, Alicia reached back with one hand expectantly.
 "Give me anything to hit it with.
 What do you have?"

 "Nothing, but," Robert stammered.
 "Um...
 Alicia?
 Don't be mad."

 Alicia turned from the scampering visitor to her visibly nervous best friend in wide-eyed horror.
-"Oh Robert.
-Tell me you didn't," begged Alicia.
+"Oh, Robert.
+Tell me you didn't," she begged.
 But he did.
 Robert had been harboring a fugitive.

 "I swear I didn't bring Ralph in," Robert insisted.
 "I just didn't kick him out.
 It's cold out there, you know?
 He's missing part of his leg.
 Who's he hurting?
 Can you please not kill him?”